tvahk/SharePointCustomJSONFormatters/pricingTable/README.md

 # Pricing Table

 ## Summary
 This sample transforms list items into cards formatted with pricing table layouts.
 To ensure the view functions correctly, make sure all specified columns are included.
+For the Features section in the pricing table, populate the Feature column with all the values separated by semicolons.

 ![screenshot of the sample 1](./assets/ListViewFormatter.png)
 <br>